- Welcome to Voices Vic

 Strategies for Coping with Voices – provided by HVNA, this may useful for individuals, and as a tool to review in group settings.
 A3 size

-Working to Recovery UK, online shop – has a wide variety of books, CDs, and DVDs concerning recovery
+Working to Recovery UK – has a wide variety of books, CDs, and DVDs concerning recovery

 Training and workshops